- Free motion embroider on any garment, even baseball caps!

-- Using a handle that feels like a crayon in your hand allows you to draw with your sewing machine.
+- Using handles that feel like a crayon you simply draw with your sewing machine.

 - No puckers, ever!

 - Three different size frames to match your project needs!

 - So easy to use, children as young as 3 have embroidered!

 - Use with or without a free-motion foot!

 Simply remove the presser foot, lower your feed dogs and determine if you need to stabilize your project or not with our Hold Light.
 Then adhere our Stick and Tear stabilizer to the frame.
 Once you stretch it tight, you are able to lay your fabric on top and it holds it down so you won't need a free-motion foot.
 Then rest your hand on the sewing machine and draw using the handles we include with each kit!

 Free-Motion embroidery, also known as Thread Painting, has never been easier!

 Be sure to check out the videos, within the product images, to see just how easy it is!

 If you need a little inspiration you can print out any design you like onto our Stick and Rinse stabilizer using an inkjet printer or you can print a design on paper and trace over it with our Stick and Rinse using markers.